-Whilst Directors and Management of the Company are aware of their respective roles and responsibilities, including the limits of authority accorded, the Board recognizes the need to formalize such demarcation of duties to provide clarity and guidance to Directors and Management.
-Accordingly, the roles of the Board, Board Committees, Executive and Non-Executive Directors are specified in the Company's Board Charter.
-The Board Charter, which has been adopted by the Board, serves as a referencing point for Board's activities to enable Directors carry out their stewardship role and discharge their fiduciary duties towards the Company.
-The Board Charter also includes a formal schedule of matters reserved to the Board for deliberation and decision so that the control and direction of the Company are in the Board's hands.
-In line with Recommendation 1.7 of the MCCG 2012, the Board Charter has been uploaded on the Company's website at www.wellcallholdings.com.
-The Board will review the Board Charter of the Company annually and will update the Board Charter where appropriate, from time to time.
+Whilst Directors and Management of the Company are aware of their respective roles and responsibilities, including the limits of authority accorded, the Board recognises the need to formalise such demarcation of duties to provide clarity and guidance to Directors and Management.
+Accordingly, the roles of the Board, Board Committees, Executive and Non-Executive Directors are specified in the Group's Board Charter.
+The Board Charter, which has been adopted by the Board, serves as a referencing point for Board's activities to enable Directors carry out their stewardship roles and discharge their fiduciary duties towards the Company.
+In line with Recommendation 2.1 of the MCCG 2017, the Board will review and revisit the Board Charter of the Company where appropriate.

-Code of Conduct and Whistle-Blowing Policy
+Code of Conduct and Whistleblowing Policy

-The Board has developed a Code of Conduct for employees of the Group in the Employees' Handbook, setting out the standards of conduct expected from employees, to engender good corporate behavior across the Group.
+The Board has developed a Code of Conduct ("the Code") for employees of the Group in the Employees' Handbook, setting out the standards of conduct expected from employees, to engender good corporate behavior across the Group.
 The Board also observes a set of Code of Conduct and Ethics for the Directors which is based on the Code of Conduct and Ethics launched by the Companies Commission of Malaysia.

-The Group also formalised a Whistle-Blowing Policy and Fraud Policy on 24 August 2016, which outline when, how and to whom a concern may be properly raised about the actual or potential corporate fraud or breach of conduct involving employee, Management or Director in the Group.
-The Board also recognizes the importance of adherence to the Code by all personnel in the Group and will take measures to put in place a process to ensure its compliance.
-Both Whistle-Blowing Policy and Fraud Policy have been uploaded on the Company's website at www.wellcallholdings.com.
+The Company also formalised a Whistleblowing Policy and Fraud Policy which outline when, how and to whom a concern may be properly raised about the actual or potential corporate fraud or breach of conduct involving employee, Management or Director in the Group.
+The Board also recognises the importance of adherence to the Code by all personnel in the Group and will take measures to put in place a process to ensure its compliance.
+Both Whistlblowing Policy and Fraud Policy have been uploaded on the Company's website at www.wellcallholdings.com.